ariga/atlas-provider-hibernate/README.md

 ```

 ### Flags
-The schema task supports the following flags:
+Both the Gradle and Maven plugins support the following flags:

 * `packages` - List of package names (for example `org.example.myservice.model`).
 If specified,
 only classes inside these packages will be considered during the entity scan.
 Given packages must be part of the classpath